-Fake Hate Crimes is presumably owned by Laird Wilcox, though the website does not specifically state this.
-The website does not appear to have a revenue model.
+Fake Hate Crimes does not state ownership on the website and there does not appear to be a revenue model.

 Analysis / Bias

 In review, the website lists in table format, supposed fake hate crimes committed mostly in the USA.
 Column one displays the Fake News Report’s summary, column two provides an external link to the source of the story, usually a mainstream media source.
 The third column is a repeat of the first with a short summary.
 In reviewing the links provided most do source to credible high factual media outlets, however there are some that do not.
 For example, this story comes from extreme right wing conspiracy website Infowars: ‘WHITE SUPREMACIST’ SHOOTING OF 7-YEAR-OLD BLACK GIRL; GUNMAN TURNS OUT TO BE BLACK.
 This story is true, but Infowars is typically not factual.
 Fake Hate Crimes also sources the factually mixed and right biased Daily Wire and Daily Caller as well as questionable sources such as Breitbart and the Daily Mail, all of which have poor track records with fact checkers.
-In general, the stories on Fake Hate Crimes tend to be true, however the motivation appears to be trying to minimize the significantly more hate crimes that are committed across this country.
-I don’t know Mr. Wilcox’s motivation, but my impression is he is trying to minimize hate crimes.
+In general, the stories on Fake Hate Crimes tend to be true and they stick to their mission of reporting only on fake hate crimes.

 A factual search reveals they have not failed a fact check.